While loop in Java

 In the above program the loop will execute the code block 5 times.
 The first time the value of cnt is one, then its satisfy the condition cnt < =5.
 The the code block execute and update the value of cnt, that is cnt = cnt+1.
 This will repeated until the value of cnt=5 and then exit from the loop.

-A do-while loop is similar to while loop statement but the do-while loop, the loop body will be executed first, then condition is evaluated.
-If the condition is true, the loop body will be executed.
-Otherwise the loop will be terminated.
-The advantage of a do...while loop is that it executes the block of code at least once , and then repeatedly executes the block depending on the condition.
+A do-while loop is similar to a while loop, but with one crucial difference: in a do-while loop, the loop body is executed first, and then the condition is evaluated.
+If the condition is true, the loop body will be executed again, and the process continues.
+If the condition is false, the loop terminates.

 In the above code, boolean enter=false;.
 Even the value of enter is false, the code block executed at least once.
 So the message displayed one time.
 If you give the condition to a while loop it will exit without showing the message, because the condition is false and never go inside the code block.